Cory Booker: Early life and education

 Booker was born in Washington, D.C.; he grew up in Harrington Park, New Jersey, 20 mi northeast of Newark.
-His parents, Carolyn Rose (née Jordan) and Cary Alfred Booker, were among the first black IBM executives.
+His parents, Carolyn Rose (née Jordan) and Cary Alfred Booker (1936–2013), were among the first black IBM executives.
 Booker has said that he was raised in a religious household and that he and his family attended a small African Methodist Episcopal Church in New Jersey.
 Booker has Sierra Leonean ancestry, which he learned when featured on the PBS television program Finding Your Roots.

 Booker graduated from Northern Valley Regional High School at Old Tappan, where he played varsity football and was named to the 1986 USA Today All-USA high school football team.
-He graduated from Stanford University with a Bachelor of Arts in political science in 1991 and a master of arts in sociology in 1992.
-He played football for Stanford at the position of tight end and was teammates with Brad Muster and Ed McCaffrey, making the All–Pacific-10 Academic team.
+He graduated from Stanford University with a Bachelor of Arts in political science in 1991 and a Master of Arts in sociology in 1992.
+He played football for Stanford at tight end and was teammates with Brad Muster and Ed McCaffrey, making the All-Pacific-10 Academic team.
 He was elected senior class president.
 In addition, Booker ran The Bridge Peer Counseling Center, a student-run crisis hotline, and organized help from Stanford students for youth in East Palo Alto, California.

-Booker was awarded a Rhodes Scholarship to study at Queen's College, Oxford, earning a degree in United States history in 1994.
-At Oxford, Booker served as president of the Oxford University L'Chaim Society.
+Booker was awarded a Rhodes Scholarship to study at The Queen's College, Oxford, earning a degree in United States history in 1994.
+At Oxford, Booker served as president of the Oxford University L'Chaim Society and became a close friend of Shmuley Boteach.
 He obtained his Juris Doctor in 1997 from Yale Law School and operated free legal clinics for low-income residents of New Haven, Connecticut.
 At Yale, Booker was a founding member of the Chai Society (now Shabtai).
 He also was a Big Brother with Big Brothers Big Sisters of America and active in the National Black Law Students Association.